gkedge/the_project/docs/TheModule.md

 >
 > That the current working directory is the same location as the script
 > being executed is a rare case of serendipity since this directory
-> structure for Python development is not recommended.
+> structure is not recommended.

 To better illustrate what is being added to `sys.path`, tests will print out the `sys.path` contents at the start of execution. \[open